-Our 2015 Performance:
+Our 2016 Performance:

-We had a successful year during 2015 in a number of respects.
+We had a successful year during 2016 in a number of respects.
 We:

-The year 2015 marked our eighth consecutive year of earnings growth.
+The year 2016 marked our ninth consecutive year of earnings growth.

-- achieved net income growth for an eighth consecutive year; - increased our quarterly common stock dividend from \$0.47 per share to \$0.51 per share (from 2012 through 2015, our board of directors has approved a collective 70 percent increase in the quarterly dividend, from \$0.30 to \$0.51 per share); - ➤ achieved our goal to reduce Idaho Power's average CO2 emissions intensity by 10 to 15 percent below 2005 emissions for the period from 2010 through 2015; - achieved the highest rolling 12-month customer relationship index score (Idaho Power's internal measure of customer satisfaction) ever recorded by Idaho Power; and - improved Idaho Power's ranking from 17 to 11 in the annual "40 Best Energy Companies" list published by Public Utilities Fortnightly.
+- > achieved our ninth consecutive year of earnings growth; - provided a 19 percent cumulative shareholder return over the past three years, including share price appreciation and dividends paid, ranking in the 88th percentile among our peers; - increased our quarterly common stock dividend from \$0.51 per share to \$0.55 per share (from 2012 through 2016, our board of directors has approved a collective 83 percent increase in the guarterly dividend, from \$0.30 to \$0.55 per share); - achieved our best year of performance for Idaho Power's electric system reliability since formal measurement began in 2006; - ➤ exceeded our CO2 emissions intensity reduction goals, with preliminary analysis of the CO2 emissions intensity for 2016 indicating that our average CO2 emissions intensity over the seven-year period from 2010 through 2016 is more than 20 percent below our 2005 emissions intensity level; - achieved the highest rolling 12-month customer relationship index score (Idaho Power's internal measure of customer satisfaction) ever recorded by the company; - > tied for 5th place in the annual "Best Energy Companies" rankings published by Public Utilities Fortnightly.